addania/coding/src/pages/Tabula_Rasa.md

 <h2>Code Editor</h2>

 We also need to download a good code editor.
-According to the [polls](https://2019.stateofjs.com/other-tools/) many developers use VCS (Visual Code Studio).
+According to the [polls](https://2019.stateofjs.com/other-tools/) many developers use VSC (Visual Studio Code).
 Let's install that one then.

 ![](https://i.imgur.com/SshAdpx.jpg "Photo by Negative Space from Pexels")<p style="font-size: 12px; text-align: right">_Photo by Negative Space from Pexels_</p>